OneLoneFox/vue-konponents/packages/docs/components/KonModal.md

 ---
 {
+  "api": {
     "events": [
       {
         "name": "close",
         "description": "Emitted when a user clicks on the close button or presses the Escape key."
       }
     ],
+  }
 }
 ---